 Heel pain can make going through your daily activities difficult and uncomfortable.
 Instead of altering your routine, eliminate your pain.
 At Alliance Foot & Ankle Specialists, the experienced team of podiatrists find the cause of your heel pain and work to relieve it.
 With two convenient locations in Grapevine and Keller, Texas, there’s no reason to wait.
-Call the office today to schedule your appointment or use the online booking tool.
+Call the office today to schedule your appointment.

 Plantar fasciitis is the most common cause of heel pain, especially if heel pain occurs when you get out of bed in the morning.
 This condition results from inflammation of your plantar fascia, a flat band that that runs from your toes to your heel.

 Although anyone can develop plantar fasciitis, it’s most common in athletes, people with diabetes, runners, pregnant women, and obese people.

 Heel spurs also lead to heel pain.
 These painful growths occur where your plantar fascia attaches to your heel bone and are typically present in runners and obese people.
 Wearing poorly fitting and worn-out shoes can aggravate the condition.